warpdriven/vsr-rest-api-doc/source/includes/_customer-mgt.md

 ### Response

-Please check the response example at right side.
+Please check the example from the right side.

 > Successful response example: